totuni/esp-studio-examplesII/EndtoEndExamples/connectivity_analytics/README.md

 ### w_cells and add_cell_pos

 These two windows enrich incoming data with geolocation information from an additional data source.
-The `w_cells` source window retrieves cell positions from a text file, while the `add_cell_pos` join window looks up `cell_id` and adds latitude and longitude to the incoming event fields if a match is found in the `w_cells` window.<!-- fill this in with an explanation of how they work together --><!--A:  added-->
+The `w_cells` source window retrieves cell positions from a text file, while the `add_cell_pos` join window looks up `cell_id` and adds latitude and longitude to the incoming event fields if a match is found in the `w_cells` window.

 Explore the settings for the w_cells window:
 1. Open the project in SAS Event Stream Processing Studio and select the w_cells window.